huzai786/Reddit-Scrapper/README.md

 * Json

 ## Output
 Most Recent 10 posts.

- All JSON files are stored in /data
+All JSON files are stored in >/data

+if data is not present: its the value will be null.

 ## JSON fields
 * Author